Dr Ma Research Group

 Porphyrin/metalloporphyrins are one of the cornerstones on which the existence of life is based, and essential biochemical, enzymatic, and photochemical functions depend on the special properties of the tetrapyrrolic macrocycle.
 Given the ubiquitous biological functions of metalloporphyrins in nature (for example light-harvesting, oxygen transportation and catalysis), building coordination architectures using custom-designed porphyrin ligands becomes exceedingly desirable in pursuance of mimicking their diverse biological functionalities.
 Our focus lies in rationally designing porphyrin-based framework materials inlcuding metal-metalloporphyrin frameworks (MMPFs), porous covalent porphyrin frameworks (PCPFs) followed by developing them for applications in heterogeneous catalysis, photocatalysis, light harvesting, etc.

 Representative publications: J. Am.
 Chem.
 Soc., 2011, 133, 16322-16325 (pdf); Angew Chem.
 Int.
 Ed.
 2012, 51, 10082-10085 (pdf); Chem.
 Sci., 2012, 3, 2823-2827 (pdf); Chem.
 Eur.
 J., 2013, 19, 3297-3301 (pdf); Chem.
 Mater.
 2014, 26, 1639-1644 (pdf); Chem.
 Soc.
 Rev., 2014, 43, 5841-5866 (pdf); Inorg.
 Chem., 2016, 55, 7291-7294 (pdf); ACS Appl.
 Mater.
 Interfaces, 2016, 8, 18173-18181 (pdf); Chem.
 Commun, 2018, 54, 1170-1173 (pdf); Nature Commun.
 2019, 10, 1913 (pdf); J. Am.
 Chem.
 Soc., 2019, 141, 14443-14450 (pdf); Angew Chem.
 Int.
 Ed., 2020, 59, 4354-4359 (pdf); ChemSusChem, 2020, 13, 6273-6277 (pdf); Angew Chem.
 Int.
 Ed., 202160, 24312-24317 (pdf); Nano Res., 202215, 1145-1152(pdf); Angew Chem.
 Int.
-Ed., 202362, e202304303 (pdf).
+Ed., 202362, e202304303 (pdf); J. Mater.
+Chem.
+A, 2024, 12, 26170-26177 (pdf).
 Up

 4. Task-specific design and functionalization of COF/POP materials for water treatment